leaderAIhackathon/leaderaihackathon.github.io/index.md

 ::::

 ::::{tab-set}
-:::{tab-item} Core Events
+:::{tab-item} Hackathons
 :sync: laih

-Leader AI hackathons will bring together student leaders to build AI-powered tools that help improve organizataion functionality.
+Leader AI hackathons will bring together student leaders to build AI-powered tools that help improve organization functionality.

 We belive that AI governance and design skills are essential to safe AI for all.
 We hope to cultivate these skills in future tech leaders, focusing on those leading diverse engineering and stem student orgs to start.